tracythink/whps.github.io/skill-list.md

-/* If you are intrest to me send mail doubtable AT qq.com */
+`If you are intrest to me send mail doubtable AT qq.com`
 ```
 # { +: doing, ?: undo, !: todo,  $: done, ~: hack, %: vip, ^: strong}